JordyKingz/jordykingz/README.md

 ### Projects I'm Proud Of

+- **Launched Yala** - At [Yala](https://yala.org) we're building the liquidity layer for Bitcoin.
+Launched. **TVL: $215.96M** *(Updated: 2025-09-08 17:01 UTC)*
+- **Alpha-Charts** - A trading journaling app that helps traders track and analyze their trades.
+Based on user trades they can get AI coaching with action plans to improve their trading.
+[Alpha-Charts](https://alpha-charts.com)
+- **OSRSHUB** - Users can purchase Clan Bingo's.
+Each Bingo purchase will configure a VPS with our Bingo template.
+It's setup in 10 minutes using SaltStack as configuration management.
+[OSRSHUB](https://osrshub.com)
 - **RPS8Bit** - Launched a Rock Paper Scissor game on Monad testnet.
 A Player vs Player on-chain game.
 Create your game, set a wager and win $MON [RPS8Bit](https://www.rps8bit.xyz/)
 - **Aqaro** - A revolutionary [Protocol for Decentralized Real Estate](https://aqaro.app).
 Aqaro aims to democratize real estate investments using blockchain technology.
 - **Eternal Entities** - An [NFT project](https://www.eternalentities.io) that eternalizes childhood heroes.
 Combining nostalgia and humor to create a unique NFT collection.